The colors of the Sahara are more dramatic than we expected.

-- It covers an area of 9.2 million square kilometres in parts of Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan and Tunisia.
-I shot all of the photos on this page in Morocco between Ait Ben Haddou and Merzouga.
+- It covers an area of 9.2 million square kilometers in parts of Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan, and Tunisia.
+All photos on this page were shot in Morocco between Ait Ben Haddou and Merzouga.

 - “Sahara desert” is a redundant name as “Sahara” is Arabic for desert.